zuleud/assembly-stats/README.md

     - Now go to the link saved above, mine is at https://ammaraziz.github.io/assembly-stats/ your link will look like https://{YourUserName}.github.io/assembly-stats/
     - Be patient, github is generating the webpage.
 Refresh a few times.
 If you are super impatient, click on `Actions` button to see the progress.

+### Short instructions

+- Fork this repo
+- Configure github pages to work on the master bracnh
+- Push your `.json` file to 'json/'
+- `json` must be named in this fashion: `output.assembly-stats.{customName}.json`

 Please cite the original repo!
 All credit goes to rjchallis.

+### What has been changed

+All code, design and programming was done by user @rjchallis.
+We have modified a few lines of code to allow the html to work nicely with Github Pages.

 # assembly-stats - Original info below